It is midday in summer, your car cooling fan is blowing, and then everything comes to a grinding halt.

 single electric fan

-- Firstly, remove your car’s stock mechanical fan and then mount your electric fan onto your radiator.
+- First, remove your car’s stock mechanical fan and mount your electric fan onto your radiator.

-- Then, install the single relay in a location where it is safe from excessive heat and water.
+- Then, install the single relay where it is safe from excessive heat and water.
 Exposure to these elements can compromise the functionality of your new cooling system.

 - Next, connect each of the wires as per the wiring diagram.
 For example, wire 30 only connects to the fan’s positive terminal.